Birmingham Amputation and Dismemberment Injury Lawyer

-At Drake Law firm, we pride ourselves on handling hundreds of claims for Alabama citizens arising out of accidents resulting in serious amputation injuries.
-Whether it’s a work accident, defective product or car wreck, we have the knowledge and expertise to properly investigate, prosecute and resolve claims involving lost digits and limbs.
+At Drake Injury Lawyers, we pride ourselves on handling hundreds of claims for Alabama citizens arising out of accidents resulting in serious amputation injuries.
+Whether it’s a work accident, defective product or car wreck, our amputation injury lawyers have the knowledge and expertise to properly investigate, prosecute and resolve claims involving lost digits and limbs.

 Sample Amputation Injury Verdicts and Settlements